robbevan/jquery-select-autocomplete/README.markdown

 ### Example

-See `index.html` for a working example.
+See `index.html` in this repo for a working example or check out [http://gabehollombe.github.com/jquery-select-autocomplete/](http://gabehollombe.github.com/jquery-select-autocomplete/) for a live demo.

 ## License